 The closest place to where you are staying that has a clear view of the horizon to the north and is without light pollution.
 Ideally, a view to the north over the sea or a loch is best.

 You cannot see auroras on Skye in June and July because it is too light at night.
 The best times of year are late September to early April.

-There are three factors that are essential to getting an aurora: geomagnetic activity, clear sky and darkness.
+There are three factors that are essential to getting an aurora: a plasma cloud, clear sky and darkness.
 It is very difficult to achieve all three of these things at the same time, particularly at certain times of year, e.g. in June/July it never gets dark at night.
 We can generally only tell a maximum of 4 days in advance if there is a likelihood of the Earth passing through a plasma cloud.

 In the summer months, the window of darkness is very short, so the chances of meeting all three criteria is much lower.
 In winter, the period of darkness is much longer, so the chance of getting auroras is much higher.

 At all times of year, cloud is the main limiting factor that prevents us from seeing the aurora.

 I always post photos on the Glendale Skye Auroras Facebook Page if I am getting the aurora on camera or by eye.
 You should make sure that the 'sort' option on your facebook feed is set to 'most recent', rather than 'top stories', if you want to be sure of seeing the latest updates.
 If you have clear sky it is always worth taking test photos at regular intervals to see whether you get any green.
 You can also subscribe to my text alert service.